DeependrYadav/MovieMania-Reservations/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- This project was inspired by the need for a modern movie ticket booking system.
-- Thanks to all contributors who have helped make this project better.